-Yes, it is a challenge to do squats, but it makes little sense to not do them, they are just too transformative and powerful.
+Yes, it is a challenge to do squats, but it makes little sense not to do them, they are too transformative and powerful.

-I believe that my legs are stronger today because of squats, including my knees.
+My legs are more robust today because of squats, including my knees.

 Do squats with the best form possible as suggested, going below parallel, and you will be pleasantly surprised.

 Going below parallel means that your hips reach a point a little below parallel to your knees when you reach the bottom of the squat.

 By ensuring that your hip joint is below your knee joint, you place more of the stress on your big gluteal muscles.

 This way of squatting takes a massive load off of your knees.

 You should never squat just a little bit with your hips above your knees at the bottom of your squat.